 Our information is compiled from public records, so we might have inaccurate numbers or outdated information.
 We regularly update the information as we receive it from data providers, but sometimes the data we get is just plain wrong.
 However, you can update your own information:

-- Update your home facts -- it's easy, just go to your home details page and click "Correct home facts," then verify ownership of the home.
+- Edit your home facts -- it's easy, just go to your home details page and click "Correct home facts," then verify ownership of the home.
 You can search for your home here.

 I updated my home facts.
 Why hasn't my Zestimate value changed?